ronron22/puppet-module-postfix/README.md

 }
 ```

-In your profile directory by example.
+in your profile directory by example.

 You can find all params on the top of init.pp